kplabs-pl/sml-docs/src/tutorials/ml_deployment/index.rst

-ML Deployment
+ML deployment
 =============

 This section provides a step-by-step tutorial on creating a deep learning model, deploying it to a target device, and running inference on the device.

-The model development and deployment process is very flexible, supports both PyTorch and TensorFlow.
+The model development and deployment process is flexible, supports both PyTorch and TensorFlow.
 The deployment process varies depending on the model framework, and the onboard inference program can be written either in C++ or Python.
 The general flow of the deployment process is shown below:

 .. figure:: ./deployment_flow.png
     :align: center

-In the following tutorials, we will walk throught the process on an example of deploying a PyTorch-based land cover segmentation model to Anteplope with the inference program written in Python.
+The following tutorials will walk thorough the process on an example of deploying a PyTorch-based land cover segmentation model to Antelope with the inference program written in Python.

 .. toctree::
     :maxdepth: 1